For child care workers, state aid for their own kids’ care is ‘life-changing’

 “It’s a good program, and we’ve seen great results with it,” Rhode Island House Speaker Joseph Shekarchi, a Democrat, said in an interview.
 “We have a labor shortage across the whole spectrum of our labor market.
 So, by giving [caregivers] free child care, they’re able to get back in and take care of other kids, which allows more people to enter the workforce.”

-Other states that have launched programs or are considering them include Arizona, Colorado, Indiana, Iowa, and Nebraska, according to EdSurge.
+Other states besides Iowa that have launched programs or are considering them include Arizona, Colorado, Indiana and Nebraska, according to EdSurge.

 The Center for the Study of Child Care Employment, a research center at the University of California, Berkeley, estimated that if every state followed Kentucky’s lead, some 234,000 workers with children under age 6 could benefit.